 Nationally Consistent Collection of Data on School Students with Disability activities

-A: The Nationally Consistent Collection of Data on School Students with Disability is focused on building an evidence base that will provide teachers, schools and sectors with more information and a better understanding at the national level about how many school students with disability there are in our schools; where they are; and the level of adjustment being provided for them to participate in schooling on the same basis as other students.
+A: The Nationally Consistent Collection of Data on School Students with Disability (NCCD) is focused on building an evidence base that will provide teachers, schools and sectors with more information and a better understanding at the national level about how many school students are receiving adjustments because of disability in our schools; where they are; and the level of adjustment being provided for them to participate in schooling on the same basis as other students.

 A: Other data collections in your school on students with disability that link to state/sectoral funding and reporting will continue.
 Your school will inform you of your data reporting requirements.